Please note this is best viewed

 A small understanding of plagiarism maybe helpful

 1) It is said to be impossible to reproduce a relatively small quantity of words exactly the same in 2 separate texts when using 7 or more words in sequence .
-This number is arguable but there does come a time when the different word or form of expression could be expected to be used.
+This number is arguable but there does come a time when some different words or forms of expression could be expected to be used.

 2) The deletion of a few words that would otherwise render a text exactly the same as another is still copying.